 - Charged Moves: Brave Bird and Sky Attack

 - Resistances: Ground, Dragon, Psychic, Normal, Steel, Flying, Fairy, Grass, Bug, and Poison

 - Weaknesses: Fire and Electric

-Skarmory is a brilliant choice in both the Great League and Ultra League, and it has the ability to perform just as well in the Little Jungle Cup thanks to its bulk and impressive Flying/Steel-typing that offers an insane amount of resistance.
+Skarmory is a brilliant choice in both the Great League and Ultra League, and it has the ability to perform just as well in the Little Jungle Cup thanks to its solid bulk and unique Flying/Steel-typing that offers an impressive amount of resistance.